01micko/bunsen-netinstall/README.md

 If you want to customize the installation process before running the installer then use a cli editor like nano or vim to edit any of the files to your taste.
-You might particularly want to look at pkgs-recs and pkgs-norecs, but there are other things you might want to adjust, eg to install on Devuan...
+You might particularly want to look at pkgs-recs and pkgs-norecs (or their "lite" or "base" equivalents), but there are other things you might want to adjust, eg to install on Devuan...

 FILES IN THIS COLLECTION
 ------------------------